INFORMATION FOR BANKS

 Obtain approval of your rate by submitting the Financial Institution Compliance Statement to the DC Bar Foundation.

 Under the IOLTA rules, financial institutions must provide comparable interest rates on the DC IOLTA accounts they hold.
 This means IOLTA accounts may not receive an interest rate less than that available to a similarly situated non-IOLTA account.
 Banks can receive automatic approval of their DC IOLTA interest rate by electing the “Benchmark Rate” set by the Foundation or by becoming a DC IOLTA Prime Partner.
 Alternatively, banks can propose a comparable rate and provide substantiating documentation.
 Proposed comparable rates are subject to review and approval by the Foundation.
-For more information about rates, please see our Rate FAQs.
+For more information about rates, please see our FAQ page for specific information on rates.

 Board on Professional Responsibility